OctopusDeploy/blog/blog/2022-02/jenkins-running-unit-tests/index.md

 title: Running unit tests in Jenkins
 description: As part of our series about Continuous Integration and build servers, learn how to run unit tests in Jenkins and capture the results.
 author: matthew.casperson@octopus.com
-visibility: private
+visibility: public
 published: 2022-02-07-1400
 metaImage: blogimage-runningunittestsinjenkins-2022.png
 bannerImage: blogimage-runningunittestsinjenkins-2022.png
-bannerImageAlt: Open laptop sits behind a table of rows with green ticks, red crosses, or orange exclamation marks to indicate unit test results
+bannerImageAlt: Open laptop sits behind a table of rows with green ticks, red crosses, and orange exclamation marks to indicate unit test results
 isFeatured: false
 tags:
   - DevOps